Setting tone at the top is in large part the board’s job

 The police-state dilemma

-Any assessment, regardless of who performs it, should involve compiling and reviewing information about past violations, the results of external and internal audits and inspections, claims asserted in litigation and by employees through the company’s hotline, the results of employee surveys and perceived vulnerabilities.
-By enlisting employees in multiple areas to play a key role in the assessment, they will become considerably more familiar with this information than would otherwise be the case.
+Regardless of who performs it, any assessment should involve compiling and reviewing information about past violations, the results of external and internal audits, claims asserted in litigation and by employees through the company’s hotline, results of employee surveys and perceived vulnerabilities.
+By enlisting the businesses to play a key role in the assessment, business leaders will become considerably more familiar with this information than would otherwise be the case.
+More important, arranging to have the business leaders participate in the formulation of the identification of risk areas is likely to create buy-in for the goals of risk assessment and ownership.

 Our free weekly email newsletters are an essential bulletin of GRC updates, insight and information.